 Where to Eat and Drink at Miami International Airport

 You don’t even have to walk out the doors of Miami International Airport to know you’re in Miami.
-Sure, that first blast of humidity once the sliding glass opens is the way we all know we’re home.
-But just stepping into the concourse feels distinctly Miamian.
-You’ll probably hear Spanish before any other language.
+Sure, that first blast of humidity once the sliding glass opens is the way we all know we’re home, but just making your way onto the concourse feels distinctly Miamian.
+Think about it: You’ll probably hear Spanish before any other language.
 It takes forever to get from one place to another.
 There’s slow-moving tourists blocking everything.
-And it has some really nice areas, right next to places that look like no one’s been there since 1987.
+And it has some really nice hangout spots—right next to places that look like no one’s been there since 1987.

-But much like the city itself, MIA’s also got some incredible food.
-Loads of local restaurants have outposts inside the terminal, where you can sip Cuban coffee, scarf ceviche, or fill yourself up on ropa vieja before getting on a plane for nine hours.
-As COVID-19 has slowed nearly every airport in America, some spots may be temporarily closed until traffic picks up.
-And you’ll be wearing a mask from the time you walk in until the time you sit down.
-But here’s where to eat and drink during your time at Miami International Airport.
+And, much like the city itself, MIA’s is also home to some incredible food.
+Loads of local restaurants operate outposts inside the terminal, inviting travellers to stop and sip Cuban coffee, scarf ceviche, or stuff themselves silly with ropa vieja before getting on a plane for nine hours (proceed at your own risk).
+Our beloved airport still isn’t back to 100% after COVID-19 closures—and note that you’ll have to wear a mask right up until you sit down with your food—but here’s a list of our picks for where to eat and drink inside the one and only Miami International Airport.

 Pretty simple grab-and-go sandwiches, but literally your only pre-security option without having to walk half a mile to the other terminals.